 Hint and Tip Ground winds are essential for launching messengers however I have found that if the wind is not too high up, you can pull the kite line down, a short distance down-wind from the tether point, moving the messenger along the line to this point.
-When you release the kite line the kite lifts the kite line, and the messenger will rise rapidly with the line.
-It should then be out of the low ground wind and continue its journey up the kite line as normal, then return to the thether point or re-loading.
+When you release the kite line the kite lifts the kite line, and the messenger into the wind.
+It should then be out of the low ground wind and continue its journey up the kite line as normal, then return to the tether point for re-loading.

 The goal is to build a 'lifting messenger'' and that is achieved though